Request for controller_issues_bulk_edit_after_save hook

 That is pairs - ..._before_save/..._after_save.
 All but the controller_issues_bulk_edit_before_save hook.I need this hook to notify external tool about adding journal to database.
 So I also suggest adding '':journal => journal'' to:

-#3 Updated by Andriy Lesyuk almost 11 years ago
+#3 Updated by Andriy Lesyuk about 11 years ago

 Holger Just wrote: